bairblog/bairblog.github.io/_posts/2017-07-11-confluence-of-geometry-and-learning.md

 ---
 layout:     post
-title:      The Confluence of Geometry and Learning for 3D Understanding
+title:      "The Confluence of Geometry and Learning for 3D Understanding"
 date:       2017-07-11 9:00:00
 author:     Shubham Tulsiani and Tinghui Zhou
-visible:    False
+visible:    True
 excerpt_separator: <!--more-->
 ---